David744823/github-basics-DavidL/README.md

 - Reviewers should leave questions, comments, and suggestions.
 You can continue to commit and push changes in response to the reviews; your pull request will update automatically as you do.
 - Once your pull request is reviewed and approved (you may need multiple approving reviews or an approving review from a specific team), you may merge your pull request.
 This will merge your branch so that your changes appear on the primary branch; the history of comments and commits in the pull request will be retained.
 After the merge, you should delete your branch.

 5.)
-A pull request asks collaborators on a repository for feedback on your changes.
-Users or teams can review your work in your branch and add comments......
+A pull request is a proposal to merge a set of changes from one branch into a nother, and asks collaborators on a repository for feedback on your changes within the branch; these differences between your branch and the primary branch are displayed in the pull request.
+Users or teams can review your work in your branch and add comments, and you can follow-up by making changes, or commits, to your branch before merging (if an approving review from the right member(s) is recieved).

+6.)
+Issues are used in one's repository to plan, discuss, and track work.
+They can be used to track bug reports, new features, idea,s and anything else contributors choose to write down or discuss.
+Issues can be created from the code, a comment, a URL query, etc. Sub-issues can also be added to break down bigger milestones into specific, individual tasks.

+7.)